robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 hooks it is interested in.

 __ `Listener interface`_

+.. note:: Support for custom console loggers is new in Robot Framework 7.5.

+Example
+'''''''

 The following example shows a custom console that provides a compact progress view with elapsed time and a running pass/fail counter — useful in CI pipelines